hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ```

 ### Install Packages in Docker Container
-Run these commands to install additional packages used for the workflow in the docker container:
+Run these commands to install additional software used for the workflow in the docker container:
 ```
 pip install intel-tensorflow==2.9.1
 ```

----

 ## Prepare Training Workflow Environment Using Bare Metal
 Follow these instructions to set up and run this workflow on your own development